 If you’re departing from a European country on any airline (EU and non-EU registered) or arriving into a European country on an EU-registered airline and your flight is delayed, you may be entitled to statutory compensation under EU regulations.
 See the UK Civil Aviation Authority for more details of which flights are covered.
 In most cases you’ll have to contact the airline directly to lodge a claim.

-Outside Europe, when your flight is delayed or cancelled your rights vary depending on the terms and conditions of your contract with the airline.
+Outside Europe, when your flight is delayed or canceled your rights vary depending on the terms and conditions of your contract with the airline.
 Most airlines base their terms and conditions on those recommended by the International Air Transport Association.
 This means, when delays happen, most airlines have a contractual obligation to offer passengers a choice between a later flight, a mutually agreed alternative transportation, or a refund.
 They may also offer somewhere to stay and/or vouchers for meals and refreshments, but this will vary from airline to airline.

 Luggage allowances for both checked-in and cabin luggage vary widely between airlines, so please check your airline’s requirements carefully.
 In addition to weight restrictions, there are also restrictions on the dimensions allowed.